8 mins read

 Have you considered adoption?

 On another note, people often confuse adoption with a one-to-one "fix" for your fertility issues.
-It's not the same and will not be the answer for all people wanting to start a family.
+It's not the same and will not be the answer for everyone wanting to start a family.

 If you're asked this question (and you feel like you want to respond), consider responding with:

-"Yes.
-We actually have considered it, but we're simply looking to do all we can to have our own biological child.
-It's not out of the question."
+"No. We're simply looking to do all we can to have our own biological child."

 "Yes.
 We have considered it."

-At the end of the day, it's up to you who you choose to share your journey with.
-You have no obligation to give details on any of your life OR family planning choices.
+It's up to you who you choose to share your infertility journey and fertility treatments.
+You have no obligation to give holiday light on your difficult time or loneliness.

 Are you two still trying?
 I want to be a grandparent!